 - Provide copies of the monthly scores to the President.
 Send the handicaps to the webmaster for posting on the website.
 Provide a printed sheet for the member at large for scorecards to record the weekly scores.

 - Maintain a record of each member’s monthly scores for Gross and Net if she met the required number of weeks to play and the number of holes-in-one no matter how many times she played during the month.

 The Webmaster will be a full-time resident of Saddlebrooke and have good general computer skills with a working knowledge of Excel, Word, and e-mail.
-She also needs a working knowledge of Microsoft Office Front Page.
+She also needs a working knowledge of WordPress.